Friday, October 25, 2024

 Tumalo and Bachelor Behind

-South of the south end of the Broken Top complex, I turned due south on the Soda Creek Trail in fairly scenic open terrain.
-The creek was off to my left, but at times the trail strayed a bit away from the creek.
-The open terrain gave a final last look at South Sister and Broken Top and my only view of Broken Hand.
+South of the south end of the Broken Top complex, I turned from southeast to due south on the Soda Creek Trail in scenic and mostly open terrain.
+I could barely see the creek off to my left in a rocky tumble.
+The trail roughly follows the creek, but at times it strays a bit away.
+The open terrain gave a final look at South Sister and Broken Top and my only view of Broken Hand, the butte I traversed recently on my hike from Tam McArthur to No Name Lake.

 South Sister, Start of Broken Top